aws-samples/amazon-fsx-workshop/fsx-lustre/workshop/4-mount-file-system/README.md

 ### Step 4.4: Install Lustre client

-> Complete the following steps SSH'd in to the **Amazon Linux - FSx Workshop** instance
+> Complete the following steps in your SSH session connected to the **Amazon Linux - FSx Workshop** instance

 - There are separate instructions for each Linux distribution.
 Following the appropriate instructions based on the Linux distribution you used to launch the EC2 instance in the previous section.